 The Society focuses its residential mortgage sales efforts on first-time buyers, subsequent purchasers moving home and the remortgage market.
 In current market conditions, the Society is particularly keen to support its existing members and it has introduced products to support first-time buyers.
 First-time buyers offer a significant potential for additional sources of income through the distribution of insurance and personal investment products.
-During the year ended 4 April 2014, 31 per cent. of residential mortgage advances calculated on a volume basis were to first-time buyers and 69 per cent. to experienced buyers.
-This compares to the year ended 4 April 2013 when 27 per cent. of residential mortgage advances were to first-time buyers and 73 per cent. to experienced buyers.
+During the year ended 4 April 2015, additional controls have been applied through policy and product changes to ensure the profile of new lending remains within the Group's risk appetite.
+The proportion of new lending to first time buyers has reduced during the period by 5 per cent. to 26 per cent. and 74 per cent. to experienced buyers.
+This compares to the year ended 4 April 2014 when 31 per cent. of residential mortgage advances were to first-time buyers and 69 per cent. to experienced buyers.